kristyh2/kristyh2-is452-finalproject/README.md

 * Meets word limit criteria
 * Contains keywords relevant to the topic of the assignment (COMING SOON!)
 * Answers questions correctly (COMING SOON!)
+* Statistics about the submitted documents (COMING SOON!)

 ## Sample Assignment Instructions (Feel free to copy and paste this text into your assignment instructions)